makhlaghi/attaavv/README.md

 The number of replaced elements in the table is reported in the "nr" member (an integer) of the output structure and the positions of those replaced elements is stored in the "r" member (1D array or length 2*nr) of the output structure.
+Each pair of elements in the "r" array shows the positions of each replaced member in order of (zeroth axis and first axis), therefore this 1D array has 2*nr length.
+Again you can look at it like a 2D array as shown below.

 ----------------------------------------